comodelling/commongraph/docs/developers.md

 ## Database configuration

-You can choose between different types of databases to store the underlying graph by modifying the value of `DB_TYPE` inside `backend/.env` configuration file.
-Currently supported database types are: `janusgraph`, `postgresql`.
+By default, the app can run simply using a postgresql relational database.
+However, you can also enable a janusgraph graph database on top of the relational database to speed up some queries.
+To do so, just set `ENABLE_GRAPH_DB` to `true` in `backend/.env` configuration file.

 !!! note

-    there is no synchronisation between those different databases, and switching between them will not import the content of the other.
-For this, you will need to export and import the content using the `network` API.
+    switching between graph database enabled or not might lead to inconsistencies.

 ## Backend API